tommyvange/Printer-Management-Scripts/readme.md

 ### Enabling Logging

-Logging can be enabled by setting the `-Logging` parameter to `true` when running the script, or by setting the `Logging` property to `true` in the `config.json` file.
+Logging can be enabled by setting the `-Logging` parameter when running the script, or by setting the `Logging` property to `true` in the `config.json` file.

 ### Log File Location